melintea/upml/README.md

-# upml - from plantuml to promela
+# upml - from plantuml to promela and TLA+/PlusCal

 A tool to convert an UML state machine (a subset of the whole spec) to:
 - a [promela model](README.spin.md) for [spin](https://github.com/nimble-code/Spin) checking.